Fahim-Arefin/todolist/README.md

   - Edit and delete tasks with ease using interactive buttons.

 - **Responsive Design:**
-  - Mobile-friendly design for task management on various devices.
+  - Mobile-friendly design for task management on various screen size.